-Where a member of staff has any concern about another member of staff then this should be referred immediately to the Headmistress.
+Where a member of staff has any concern about another member of staff then this should be referred immediately and directly to the Headmistress.
+If there is a conflict of interest in reporting the concern to the Headmistress then it should be reported directly to the local authority designated officer (LADO).

-Where a member of staff has any concern about the Headmistress then this should be referred immediately to the Chairman of Governors without informing the Headmistress.
+Where a member of staff has any concern about the Headmistress then this should be referred immediately and directly to the Chairman of Governors without informing the Headmistress.
 The Chairman of Governors will immediately contact the LADO and no investigation into the concern will be undertaken until advice and guidance has been sought from the LADO.